Once we can all travel Internationally again, there are so many places to go! We share how you can choose a destination for your next trip!

 For Foodies: Oaxaca, Mexico

 Tamales, tacos al pastor, mole, tostadas; need we say more?
-Oaxaca is the epicentre of Mexican cuisine.
+Oaxaca is the epicenter of Mexican cuisine.
 Sitting in the foothills of the Sierra Madre, this city is famous for its pale and gooey Oaxacan cheese, as well as its artisan chocolate.

 The city centre is an official UNESCO World Heritage Site, boasting colorful architecture, art galleries, and several delicious food stalls, markets, and restaurants.
+There are many Oaxaca tours available for those that want to explore all areas of the city and beyond.

 Stroll down Calle Porfirio Diaz and grab brunch at the esteemed Boulenc, before admiring the Templo de Santo Domingo further down the street.
 From there, you might be able to steal a scent of Rito Chocolateria, or better yet a taste.